Medicinal Plants With a Potential Niche Market for Propagators

 If you decide that you want to get into the medicinal herb plant business, you need to know what is happening in the industry.
 My first recommendation is that you subscribe to some of the more popular herb publications.
 The demand for various herbs can change rapidly, and it is important to keep abreast of what is happening in the industry.
 For information on the industry in general, with emphasis on retail, look at publications such as the “Business of Herbs” and the “Herbal Connection”.
 Information of this sort on the wholesale and field grown medicinals is harder to come by, but “HerbalGram” and the trade publications for natural foods are good places to start.

 There are extension specialists in many institutions, such as N.C.
-State, Purdue, and Virginia State, who have good information on herb production.
+State, Purdue, and Virginia Tech, who have good information on herb production.
 Productions guides on ginseng and goldenseal and other information on herb production and seed sources are available on-line from NC State Extension Publications Library.
 Other institutions also have information on line, such as the New Crop website at Purdue.
 While you are on the Web, be sure to check out the HerbNet. that site could keep you busy for hours!